Slicing through the barriers of what can and cannot be done with a large yacht, the Wicked FPB 97 redefines the cruising paradigm.

 - Operation and maintenance engineered so a couple can, if they so choose, operate on their own without crew

-The Wicked FPB 97 represents the apogee of this cycle.
-Simply put, it is the most comfortable, secure, and efficient yacht that has ever been created for long distance voyaging, and she gives her owners the option of cruising with or without crew.
+The Wicked FPB 97 is simply the most comfortable, secure, and efficient yacht that has ever been created for long distance voyaging, and she gives her owners the option of cruising with or without crew.

 Able to withstand extreme conditions, with self-righting capability, it has the toughest structure ever offered in a series-built yacht.”